dylanowen/tinglebot/README.md

 # tinglebot

-a slack bot that returns ting gifs and ting sayings based on reading in a skype database for training
+a generic markov chain bot that can be trained with text or a skype database